By 37Design |

 How the WordPress Media Library Actually Works

 Before diving into tips and techniques, it helps to understand what the Media Library actually is.
-It is not just a visual gallery — it is a database-backed system with a specific structure.
+It is not just a visual gallery.
+It is a database-backed system with a specific structure.

 Where Files Are Stored